Tips On Some Of The Best Ways To Save For A House

 This basically meant that for us to get a 3 bedroom house which is what we required at the time we would need at least a 10% deposit.
 Prices at the time for a property with the size we needed meant that we would need a bare minimum of £20,000.

 When you bare in mind that we still had a mortgage to pay and bills.
 We were also both working full time and therefore needing to relax at weekends etc this was a task that needed some forethought.

-So we came up with a plan to save our asses off and the tips below are ones we implemented to save £22,000 in 12 months.
+So we came up with a plan to save our asses off and the tips below on the best ways to save for a house are the ones we implemented to save £22,000 in 12 months.